brett9897/Streets2Home/README.md

 Version 2.0
 ------------

 This was an attempt to clean up a project that came from another group.
 It just was not salvageable.
-The rewrite of this is at [a s2h_cake](https://github.com/brett9897/s2h_cake)
+The rewrite of this is at [s2h_cake](https://github.com/brett9897/s2h_cake)

 Steps to get this running on your local machine